A Country Girl in King Solomon’s Court

 Given the nature of this answer, I have a hard time imagining this young woman’s love-of-her-life saying this, despite many translators attributing the remark to Solomon.
 The remark is more fitting of a flock of jealous women who see their chance to put the newcomer in her place.

-They basically said, “Well, if you don’t know how to find the king on his break, you just take that trail over there that goes out to the pasture land.
+They basically said, “Well, if you don’t know how to find the king on his break, you just take that trail over there that goes out to the pasture land where the other shepherds are.
 Oh, and don’t forget to bring your goats with you.”
-I can just imagine the insincere grin on the woman’s face.
+I can just imagine the insincere grins on the women’s faces.

 Our young woman was concerned about the proper protocol to see the king on his noon break and the advice she receives is the very thing she wants to avoid.
 These women are out to embarrass the young maid and embarrass her well!